 - track what’s happening with my emails, such as whether they’re getting opened, forwarded etc.

-Some of my friends use Mailchimp and are very happy with it, but after investigating the differences, these are the main reasons I prefer AWeber (your mileage may vary):
+These are the main reasons I prefer AWeber (your mileage may vary):

 - I can make different sign-up forms for the same list, to suit different locations on my website.